gazj/sslchains/README.md

 Use with the `-l` option to display each chain on a single line (`-L` to suppress the header row).

-In OneLine display mode, each certificate in the chain is separated by a pipe (`|`) symbol.
+In single line display mode, each certificate in the chain is separated by a pipe (`|`) symbol.

 _Tip: Add `|column -t` for more readable output._